 There are also options for advanced combat that you may want to introduce to older kids or kids already used to encounters; these include adding additional attack effects, combining effects, line of sight, cover, etc. What’s good about this is it allows some scaling so you can make things more challenging as your child levels up and is ready to handle more.

-There are non-combat situations in several modules that require a skill check to get more information about the story, avoid a hazardous situation, or continue with the adventure.
+There are non-combat situations in several of the Hero Kids modules that require a skill check to get more information about the story, avoid a hazardous situation, or continue with the adventure.

 To do skill checks, your attack dice pools are used to represent part of your skill roll.
 So, magic = intelligence bonus, melee = strength bonus, ranged = dexterity bonus, etc

 Your skill check dice pool is created based on your applicable attack pool and inventory/special skills plus a base skill check die.

 - Your magic attack dice pool (since magic = intelligence bonus)

 - 1 die if you have the tracking skill